apify/actor-vector-database-integrations/actors/milvus/README.md

 # Milvus integration

-The Apify Milvus integration transfers selected data from Apify Actors to a Milvus database.
+The Apify Milvus integration transfers selected data from Apify Actors to a  [Milvus](https://milvus.io/)/[Zilliz](https://zilliz.com) database.
 It processes the data, optionally splits it into chunks, computes embeddings, and saves them to Milvus.

 This integration supports incremental updates, updating only the data that has changed.